TwiN/gatus/README.md

     scopes: ["openid"]
     # You may optionally specify a list of allowed subjects.
 If this is not specified, all subjects will be allowed.
     #allowed-subjects: ["johndoe@example.com"]
+    # You may optionally specify a session time-to-live.
+If this is not specified, defaults to 8 hours.
+    #session-ttl: 8h
 ```

 Confused?
 Read [Securing Gatus with OIDC using Auth0](https://twin.sh/articles/56/securing-gatus-with-oidc-using-auth0).